Definition and Epidemiology of Congenital Heart Disease

 Tetralogy of Fallot

 - Anoxic spells in neonates and infants, after waking up or exertion.
-Child starts crying, turns blue, and may lose consciousness.
+The child starts crying, turns blue and may lose consciousness.

-- Typical squatting position by patient when they feel dyspneic.
+- Typical squatting position by the patient when they feel dyspneic.

 - A general examination reveals cyanosis and clubbing.